s3g/s3g-mc/docs/index.md

 ## Related Projects

-[`s3g-dsp`](https://github.com/s3g/s3g-dsp) is a sibling project for native macOS CLAP plugins that can be used alongside `s3g-mc` or independently.
+[`s3g-dsp`](https://github.com/s3g/s3g-dsp) is a sibling project for macOS CLAP plugins that can be used alongside `s3g-mc` or independently.

+Some realtime ideas that began as JSFX/ReaImGui tools in `s3g-mc` now have newer CLAP versions in `s3g-dsp`.
+The `s3g-mc` versions remain part of this package because they are functional, useful for existing sessions, and closely integrated with REAPER actions and automation workflows.
+For newer projects that benefit from the more developed plugin interfaces, higher channel counts, or saved plugin state, check whether a matching `s3g-dsp` CLAP plugin exists.

 [`s3g-rnbo-clap`](https://github.com/s3g/s3g-rnbo-clap) is a separate experimental wrapper for RNBO/Max-generated C++ exports in the same CLAP